RouaDalgamouni/ELK-Project/README.md

 ### Elk Configuration

 Ansible is used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it is simple, easy to be read by human, easy to write as it does not require coding skills, it is powerful as it helps IT admins to integrate and deploy apps, and mange configuration smoothly and easily, as easy as one click.
+No configuration was performed manually, which is advantageous because it is simple, easy to be read by human, easy to write as it does not require coding skills, it is powerful as it helps IT admins to integrate and deploy apps, and mange configurations smoothly and easily, as easy as one click.
 Which in return increase the productivity and boost productions since it saves a lot of time and effort compared to manual deployment.